flybywiresim/aircraft/fbw-common/src/wasm/cpp-msfs-framework/README.md

 A data definition variable consisting of only writable simvars can be used to write data back to the sim without the need to define an event.

-Writing back a read only simvar will produce a SimConnect exception (visible in the console).
+Writing back a read only simvar will produce a SimConnect exception (visible in the console) in the next update tick.

 See the DataDefinitionVariable class documentation for more details.